szal-jarocin/RepRapFirmware/README.md

 ## Support
 For LPC specific questions (and general questions too), please get in touch over at the [RepRap Forum](https://reprap.org/forum/read.php?147,859857,page=1)
+There is also a [Discord Channel](https://discord.gg/uS97Qs7) where LPC support can also be found.
 For generic RepRapFirmware questions, please use the [Duet Forum](forum.duet.com)

 **The LPC port is experimental and is likely to contain bugs - Use at your own risk**